 Part 1: What is the best way to acclimate a new puppy into the home?

 A great place to get setup for success is to review each of the articles highlighted by the hyperlinks throughout this article to include reviewing our Recommended Reading for new puppy owners.
 Getting Set up for Success is where we talk about all sorts of things ranging from general physical concerns and needs for a rapidly growing puppy's joints & bones, as well as puppy proofing your home & yard.
+Here is a list of puppy essentials for what your puppy will need.
 Oh and not to forget, how do you plan to manage the messes that will happen, during your potty training adventures?
 Additionally, have you nailed down a teething management strategy,?
 Some pups will chew like a beaver, and others hardly any, but knowing what to do in advance can help shape all of their desires.
 Have you considered coat care, and the tools and time required?
 For Drents it’s pretty easy, but still it’s something you should have thought about.